Who Should Read This Book

 Part 4 of this book discusses the topic of choices, or how people evaluate prospects and losses.

 To illustrate his points, Kahneman uses tests that usually constitute a choice between two different options.
-At least one of the two choices has some uncertainty and risk associated with it.
+At least one of the two choices has some uncertainty and risk.
 He then describes people’s default behaviour in choosing between the two options and provides a hypothesis to explain the phenomenon.

 This method has been used throughout the book and is an excellent way of keeping the reader engaged.

-These ideas are what won Kahneman the Nobel prize for economics since they challenged and overturned the previous assumptions about the rationality of the economic agent.
+These ideas won Kahneman the Nobel prize for economics since they challenged and overturned the previous assumptions about the rationality of the economic agent.

 - Part 5: Two Selves